iomesh/docs/docs/volumesnapshot-operations/create-snapshotclass.md

     deletionPolicy: Delete # Specify the deletion policy.
     ```

-2. Run the following command to apply the YAML file.
+2. Apply the YAML config to create the VolumeSnapshotClass.

     ```
     kubectl apply -f sc.yaml
     ```

-3. Run the following command to check the snapshot class.
+3. Get the VolumeSnapshotClass.

     ```
     kubectl get volumesnapshotclass <snapshotclass_name>
-    ```
-   After running the command, you should see an example like:
-    ```output
-    NAME                       DRIVER                  DELETIONPOLICY   AGE
-    <snapshotclass_name>       com.smartx.csi-driver   Delete           24s
     ```

    After running the command, you should see an example like:
     ```output